This is our review of the best raw dog food in 2022.

 Specially formulated for older dogs

-Looking to start your dog on a balanced diet from a young age?
+Looking to start your dog on the best diet from a young age?
 This is spectacular raw dog food that is fit for humans, not just pets!
 However, we’d probably suggest you leave the chowing down to fido here just in case.

 High in protein and with all the essential nutrients needed for a growing puppy, this frozen complete formula is a great introduction to a raw diet.
 Containing all-natural British human-grade ingredients, it is suitable for all breeds of dogs.
 Therefore, it’s likely to appeal to most people who are bringing up a pup for the first time.
 Why not treat them to the tastiest raw dog food around?